-Learn more about this hard-working, committed organization that has been dedicated to preserving purebred herd books for nearly three quarters of a century, while remaining progressive enough to recognize the dairy abilities of the miniature breeds.
+Learn more about this hard-working, committed organization that has been dedicated to preserving purebred herd books for over 85 years, while remaining progressive enough to recognize the dairy abilities of the miniature breeds.
 AGS is committed to promoting the Dairy Goat Industry and supporting breeders that want to maintain the form and function of purebred dairy goats.

 The American Goat Society, Inc. was founded in 1935, some thirty years after AMGRA (later ADGA) because hundreds of goat breeders wanted the assurance that their pedigreed dairy goats would be handled as purebreds, not as grades.
 In 1937, AGS merged with the International Dairy Goat Record Association, which had been established in 1925: so some of the pedigree records of AGS go back more than 85 years.
 Incorporated in 1936, the American Goat Society is a democratic, member-run organization, committed to the support and advancement of the US dairy goat industry.
 AGS has a long history of innovation and pioneering: